 It’s the duty of the Hotel Manager to ensure that the workforce is duly rested.

-Thus allocating a buffer time is never counterproductive and a super useful time management tip.
+Thus allocating a buffer time is never counterproductive and is a super useful time management tip.